robseb/Django2FPGAdemo/README.md

            return self.reading

    #
-   # Class for connecting a Analog Devices LTC LTC2308 ADC Channel
+   # Class for connecting an Analog Devices LTC LTC2308 ADC Channel
    #
    class ADCchannel(models.Model):
        name     = models.CharField(max_length=200)          # a name for the Sensor on the ADC Channel